abs-tudelft/vhdmmio/doc/md/counter.md

 This key is optional unless required by context.
 If not specified, the default value (`no`) is used.

-## `bit-overflow-internal`
+## `overflow-internal`

-Configures strobing an internal signal when a bit-set operation to a bit that was already set occurs.
-This essentially serves as an overflow signal for flag fields.
+Configures strobing an internal signal when the most significant bit of the internal register flips from high to low during an increment or accumulate operation.
+This essentially serves as an overflow signal for counter fields.

 The following values are supported:

  - `null` (default): the feature is disabled.

- - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a bit-set operation occurs to an already-set bit.
+ - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when an increment or accumulate operation causes the MSB of the data register to be cleared.

 This key is optional unless required by context.
 If not specified, the default value (`null`) is used.

-## `bit-underflow-internal`
+## `underflow-internal`

-Configures strobing an internal signal when a bit-clear operation to a bit that was already cleared occurs.
-This essentially serves as an underflow signal for flag fields.
+Configures strobing an internal signal when the most significant bit of the internal register flips from low to high during a decrement or subtract operation.
+This essentially serves as an underflow signal for counter fields.

 The following values are supported:

  - `null` (default): the feature is disabled.

- - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a bit-clear operation occurs to an already-cleared bit.
+ - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a decrement or subtract operation causes the MSB of the data register to be set.

 This key is optional unless required by context.
 If not specified, the default value (`null`) is used.